phoenixframework/phoenix/guides/asset_management.md

 Beside producing HTML, most web applications have various assets (JavaScript, CSS, images, fonts and so on).

-From Phoenix v1.6, new applications use [esbuild](https://esbuild.github.io/) to prepare assets via the [Elixir esbuild wrapper](https://github.com/phoenixframework/esbuild).
-This direct integration with `esbuild` means that newly generated applications do not have dependencies on Node.js or an external build system (e.g. Webpack).
+From Phoenix v1.7, new applications use [esbuild](https://esbuild.github.io/) to prepare assets via the [Elixir esbuild wrapper](https://github.com/phoenixframework/esbuild), and [tailwindcss](https://tailwindcss.com) via the [Elixir tailwindcss wrapper](https://github.com/phoenixframework/esbuild) for CSS.
+The direct integration with `esbuild` and `tailwind` means that newly generated applications do not have dependencies on Node.js or an external build system (e.g. Webpack).

 Your JavaScript is typically placed at "assets/js/app.js" and `esbuild` will extract it to "priv/static/assets/app.js".
 In development, this is done automatically via the `esbuild` watcher.
 In production, this is done by running `mix assets.deploy`.

-`esbuild` can also handle your CSS files.
-For this, there is typically an `import "../css/app.css"` at the top of your "assets/js/app.js".
-We will explore alternatives below.
+`esbuild` can also handle your CSS files, but by default `tailwind` handles all CSS building.

 Finally, all other assets, that usually don't have to be preprocessed, go directly to "priv/static".